 David has spent his entire career working with retailers to harness the power of predictive analytics to improve merchandising, planning, supply chain and store operations.
 David understands the importance and the impact of analytics on the day-to-day retail operations to make better-informed decisions to help grow the business.
 Currently, David is Senior Vice President of Worldwide Field Operations at Quri, a retail intelligence and analytics company.
 Prior to Quri, David has held a variety of Retail Industry leadership roles at Market6, IBM, Netezza, Oracle and Accenture.
 David is an alumnus of Johns Hopkins University where he earned a BA in Psychology.

-Transient (Tran) Taylor most recently became EVP and CHRO for Nationstar in May, 2015 after serving six years as Chief People Officer (CPO) for Travelocity.
-Tran has led the human resource organization for one of the world’s largest mortgage servicing providers and on-line travel agencies.
-He is responsible for all human capital planning and directing human resource initiatives for the global enterprise at Nationstar and served in a similar capacity for Travelocity.
+Transient (Tran) Taylor most recently became CPO at Bumble in May, 2020.
+Prior to Bumble, Tran was EVP and CHRO for Blucora and Mr. Cooper and Chief People Officer (CPO) for Travelocity.
+At Bumble, he is responsible for all human capital planning and leading human resource initiatives for the global enterprise and serving on the executive leadership team.
 His career experience spans leading within large corporate structures, divisional operating units, to smaller start-up environments.

-Over the past twenty five years, and most recently as Chief People Officer at TVL and EVP and CHRO at Nationstar, Tran has been instrumental in the design, implementation and execution of HR initiatives in dynamic, high-growth business environments.
-Tran has focused his career on transforming human resources departments from staff functions to strategic business partners, driving business acumen, transformational change, and mastery of critical leadership competencies and behaviors throughout the HR organization to best serve the business’s strategy.
-Key accomplishments include Board-level accountability, leading enterprise-wide change efforts, reorganizations, mergers and acquisitions.
-Additionally, Tran has successfully developed and implemented plans to attract, motivate, and retain a high-performing, engaged workforce via talent management, organizational and leadership development, and employee engagement initiatives.
-In 2006, Alliance Data was recognized as a “Best Place to Learn” by the American Society for Training and Development as a result of developing Leadership Academies for the enterprise.
-In multiple years Travelocity was recognized as a “Best Place to Work” in San Antonio and Wilkes-Barre, PA.
+Over the past twenty five years, and most recently as Chief People Officer at Bumble, Tran has been instrumental in the design, implementation and execution of HR and People & Culture initiatives in dynamic, high-growth business environments.
+Tran has focused his career on transforming human resources departments from staff functions to strategic business partners, driving business acumen, transformational change and mastery of critical leadership competencies throughout the HR organization to best serve the business’s strategy.
+Key accomplishments include Board-level and Compensation Committee accountability, leading enterprise-wide change efforts, reorganizations, mergers and acquisitions.
+At Alliance Data, he was recognized for creating a “Best Place to Learn” by the American Society for Training and Development as a result of developing Leadership Academies for the enterprise.
+In multiple years Travelocity was recognized as a “Best Place to Work” in San Antonio, TX and Wilkes-Barre, PA.

 Tran received a Bachelor’s degree in International Relations and a Master’s degree in Public Administration from West Virginia University.
 He has also completed various executive and accelerated leadership programs and completed the Executive Strategic Human Resources Planning series at the University of Michigan Business School.